-In our recent webinar we did a deep dive into what Customer Validation (CV) is and how you can leverage this important phase of product development.
+In last week’s webinar we did a deep dive into what Customer Validation (CV) is and how you can leverage this important phase of product development.
 For those that weren’t able to join us, here are a few of the key takeaways on Customer Validation and what it can bring to your product development lifecycle.

 What is Customer Validation?